 - Getting caught in a steel-jaw trap

 - Encountering sick or rabid skunks or raccoons

 - Getting caught in an auto fan belt

 In addition to being bad for pet cats, even well-fed cats who are allowed outdoors will prey on birds.
 Keeping your cat indoors not only helps them, but other wildlife too!
 Learn more at www.catsandbirds.ca.
 We’re a proud supporter of their efforts to keep pet cats safely indoors.

 Still think your cat would be happier outdoors?
 Read this click here.

-PLEASE NOTE THERE IS A $75 DEDUCTIBLE FOR ALL CLAIMS AND THAT THE HUMANE SOCIETY PLAYS NO PART IN ACCEPTING OR DENYING CLAIMS.
+PLEASE NOTE THERE IS A $75 DEDUCTIBLE FOR ALL PET INSURANCE CLAIMS AND THAT THE HUMANE SOCIETY PLAYS NO PART IN ACCEPTING OR DENYING CLAIMS.

 AS WELL, EVEN THOUGH OUR ANIMALS ARE EXAMINED BY A VETERINARIAN WE CAN, UNFORTUNATELY, NEVER GUARANTEE THEIR HEALTH.
 MOST DISEASES ARE UNDETECABLE UNTIL CLINICAL SIGNS ARE NOTICED.